Mia Enderby: Early life

 Enderby begun playing football aged six, where she would often play with teenagers or the boys team as opportunities to play against other girls were few and far between.
 She began her footballing career with Leeds United's Regional Talent Centre, where she joined their U12 girls team in 2017.
 She progressed through the club's youth rank before leaving the club in 2021.

 Club career

 Sheffield United

 Enderby joined Sheffield United in the Women's Championship as a 16 year old in July 2021 and was handed her senior debut in the league opening against Blackburn Rovers on 29 August 2022.
 She scored her first senior goal for the club in a Women's FA Cup match against Stourbridge in December 2022.
 She made 17 appearances across all competitions for Sheffield United in her first senior season, mostly as a substitute, and won the team's Young Player of the Season award.

 Liverpool

 On 13 July 2023, Enderby signed with Women's Super League side Liverpool on undisclosed fees.
 On 31 July 2025, it was announced she had signed a new contract to extend her time with the club.

+On 2 November 2025, Enderby was taken off the pitch with a suspected neck injury during a 2–1 defeat against Tottenham Hotspur, but was able to resume training shortly after.
+On 25 January 2026, she scored both goals in stoppage time of a 2–0 win over Tottenham to help Liverpool to their first league victory of the 2025–26 season.